 The Oldest Organism in the Rainforest

-The Amazon rain forest spans 1.7 billion acres, the largest forest on earth and perhaps the most beautiful wilderness on our planet.
+The Amazon rain forest spans 1.7 billion acres.
+It's the largest forest on earth and perhaps the most beautiful wilderness on our planet.
 One half of the world's plant and animal species live there with only one major river but 1,000 tributaries.

 The largest and oldest living organism in the rainforest is the Bertholletia excelsa, the Brazil nut, which is not really a nut at all.